 Coogee to UNSW on the 370 bus: $2.20

-Paid parking is available on the UNSW campus.
+There is no free parking available on the UNSW campus.
+More details on parking costs can be found here.
 Note that there is ongoing light rail construction on the streets around UNSW which may cause driving conditions to change without notice from day-to-day.

 All travellers to Australia without an Australian or New Zealand passport must have a valid visa before boarding their plane.